anilkulkarnistk/ssim/README.md

 High Performance SSIM Parser for IATA Standard Schedules Information (Chapter 7)

+Warning: This is still in alpha and can undergo breaking changes.

 ## Record Types

 SSIM consists of 5 different binary `Record Types` -